 Do you prefer standard or self-publishing?

-The “standard or self-publishing?” question is relatively new, for until recently the best way to publish a book was through one of the New York publishing houses.
+This question is relatively new, for until recently, the best way to publish a book was through one of the New York publishing houses.

 However, the publishing industry has undergone tremendous changes in the past few decades.
-As a result, it is now much easier and potentially more lucrative for you to become an author via self-publishing, than it is through “regular” publishing.
+As a result, it is now much easier and potentially more lucrative for you to become an author via self-publishing than through “regular” publishing.

 Let’s put the “standard or self-publishing?” question into perspective by looking at the pros and cons of each approach.